If you are looking for a free month’s use of Backblaze for your photo backup (or any file), check the link at the bottom of this page.

 Now, Backblaze doesn’t do miracles: if you lose your photos while transferring from your card to a folder monitored by the app, Backblaze would not have yet had time to upload your photos in the cloud.
 So those will be lost.
 Hence, copy the photos first, don’t move them straight away.

 The time it takes for a full backup depends on your upload bandwidth.
 But once your files are uploaded, you are completely safe.

 Do you think this might be helpful to you as it was to me?
 Keep reading…

 Here’s my affiliate link: https://secure.backblaze.com/r/013ktp

 With this link, you can register and try the software for free for a month.
-If you don’t like it or doesn’t help you, you uninstall it and that’s it.
+If you don’t like it or it doesn’t help you, you uninstall it, and that’s it.
 But if you like it and decide to subscribe, then I get a month free too.